Skip to content

 • Acting in multiple arbitration proceedings between international parties concerning disputes relating to the manufacture and supply of aeronautical components (with Steven Thompson KC).

-• In Media Trust SpA v BGB Weston Ltd & Ors [2023] EWHC 1491 (KB) – Acting for the first and second defendants in a claim brought by a trustee of a family trust bringing amended claims for breach of contract and unlawful means conspiracy in relation to multi-million pound losses allegedly suffered on an investment.
+• Acting for an investment management firm and its director in a claim brought by a trustee of a family trust bringing claims for breach of contract, fraud, negligence and unlawful means conspiracy in relation to multi-million pound losses allegedly suffered on an investment.

-• [Crius Ltd & Anr v Aspinall & Ors] – Acting for the Defendants to a multi-million pound claim brought in deceit, negligent misrepresentation, breach of collateral warranty and for contractual remedies concerning an investment into a new banking entity seeking for the purposes of authorisation by the PRA.
+• Acting for the defendants to a multi-million pound claim brought in deceit, negligent misrepresentation, breach of collateral warranty and for contractual remedies concerning an investment into a new banking entity and its progress to obtaining authorisation from the PRA.

-• Acting for the Defendants in a claim brought by a commercial lender for repayment of sums where it provided incorrect redemption figures and is alleged to have released the debt and security at the time.
+• Acting for the defendants in a claim brought by a commercial lender for the repayment of sums where it provided incorrect redemption figures and is alleged to have released the debt and security.

-• Acting alongside Jersey Advocates in an application for a proprietary injunction in relation to proceedings brought by a former employee and member of an offshore financial group and its other members concerning the latter’s attempts to prevent the Claimant from receiving his due distributions from a particular fund.
+• Acting alongside Jersey Advocates in an application for a proprietary injunction in relation to proceedings brought by a former employee and member of an offshore financial group and its other members concerning the latter’s attempts to prevent the claimant from receiving due distributions from a particular fund.

-• Re a Company – Acting for a foreign insurance company and its liquidator in a claim abroad for over £35m in respect of allegedly unlawful distributions made purportedly as commercial payments to a connected entity.
+• Acting for a foreign insurance company and its liquidator in a claim abroad for over £35m in respect of allegedly unlawful distributions made purportedly as commercial payments to a connected entity.

-• Ward & Ors v Savill & Ors (Commercial Court) – Acting for over 100 claimant investors in a complex civil fraud claim worth over £35m in relation to allegedly fraudulent tax avoidance film schemes (each of which was an unregulated collective investment scheme) where the total fraud alleged exceeds £100m.
+• Ward & Ors v Savill & Ors – Acting for over 100 claimant investors in a complex civil fraud claim worth over £35m in relation to allegedly fraudulent tax avoidance film schemes (each of which was an unregulated collective investment scheme) where the total fraud alleged exceeded £100m.

-Hugh is frequently instructed on complex and high value fraud and asset recovery matters spanning commercial, company, insolvency and, increasingly, tax scheme litigation across a variety of sectors, including aviation, financial services, hospitality industry both on and offshore.
-Recognised for Civil Fraud in the legal directories clients comment that “he has the Midas touch and can spot winning points that others do not.
+Hugh is frequently instructed on complex and high value fraud and asset recovery matters spanning commercial, company, insolvency and, increasingly, tax scheme litigation, both on and offshore, across a variety of sectors including aviation, financial services, commodities and the hospitality industry.
+Recognised for civil fraud in Legal 500, clients comment that “he has the Midas touch and can spot winning points that others do not.
 He combines excellent factual analysis with strong interpersonal skills” and note that he is an “excellent junior.
 Focused and hard working” who “has the ability to distil clarity from extreme complexity.
 He is brilliantly forensic.”

 His notable experience includes:

-• [Crius Ltd & Anr v Aspinall & Ors] – Acting for the Defendants to a multi-million pound claim brought in deceit, negligent misrepresentation, breach of collateral warranty and for contractual remedies concerning an investment into a new banking entity seeking for the purposes of authorisation by the PRA.
+• Acting for the defendants to a multi-million pound claim brought in deceit, negligent misrepresentation, breach of collateral warranty and for contractual remedies concerning an investment into a new banking entity and its progress to obtaining authorisation from the PRA.

 • Acting for a property development franchise company in relation to claims and counterclaims against franchisees in respect of disputes arising under the franchise agreements and associated guarantees, including allegations of fraud and undue influence.